 And the decision makers who allow them to, must be held responsible says solicitor Tom Hunter-Leahy.

 You just wouldn’t expect that the surgeon operating on you, or perhaps a loved one, in an Australian hospital might have a history of sub-par medical practice.
-If that was the case, why would they still be allowed to practice?
+If that was the case, why would they still be allowed to practise?

 Catherine Henry Lawyers has recently acted in a matter where a hospital stopped a doctor from carrying out bladder removal surgery due to an unacceptably high mortality rate.
 Yet the hospital failed to communicate its concerns to other hospitals in the region.